William Packard (author)

-William Packard (September 2, 1933 – November 3, 2002) was an American poet, playwright, teacher, novelist, and was also founder and editor of the New York Quarterly, a national poetry magazine.
+William Packard (September 2, 1933 – November 3, 2002) was an American poet, playwright, teacher, novelist, and he was the founder and editor of the New York Quarterly, a national poetry magazine.

 Biography

 Packard was born September 2, 1933, and was raised in New York.
 He was a graduate of Stanford University, where he earned a degree in philosophy and studied under the poet and critic Yvor Winters.
 Packard was a presence in the literary circles of the San Francisco Bay Area in the 1950s and 60s — circles that included Allen Ginsberg, Kenneth Patchen, and Kenneth Rexroth.
 Packard was most active, however, in New York City, where he lived and wrote for more than half his life.

 While in New York, Packard hosted the 92nd Street Y’s poetry reading series, was Vice President of the Poetry Society of America, was a member of the governing board of the Pirandello Society, and was co-director of the Hofstra Writers Conference for seven years.
 In 1957 he was awarded a Frost Fellowship and, in 1980, was honored with a reception at the White House for distinguished American poets.